Welcome to Nursing Admissions

 - $2,000 per semester for each of the first two years (totaling $8,000)

-- Direct application of funds towards tuition costs
+- Direct application of funds toward tuition costs

-This financial support is designed to make nursing education more accessible and to encourage students to fill seats in our Satellite Nursing Sites
+This financial support is designed to make nursing education more accessible and to encourage students to fill seats at our Satellite Nursing Sites.

 Eligibility Requirements